So everyone on earth this week has been playing and/or reviewing Breath of the Wild and I got to play Deadly Towers…

 :sigh: K, here goes..

 Developed by Irem and released in Japan in 1986, Deadly Towers was originally named Masho or “Evil Bell” there.
-For its North American release, Nintendo of American shot down the proposed renaming that was “Hell’s Bells” and the game went stateside in 1987, rebranded as “Deadly Towers.”
+For its North American release, the Nintendo of America censors shot down the proposed renaming that was “Hell’s Bells,” and the game went stateside in 1987, rebranded as “Deadly Towers.”

 You begin with a title scroll:

 “This is an old, old story from the stone and copper ages when there lived men and devils….

 As the coming of age ceremony approached, Prince Myer grew nervous, for the day would be a memorable time in which he would succeed to the throne of the kingdom of Willner.
 In his worrying about the kingdom of the future, he took himself over by the lake near the castle to think.
 Suddenly, reflecting the moonlight, a shadow arose from the lake.
 As the prince stared at it, it gradually changed into a man.
 “Prince Myer, light of virtue!”
 The man’s voice rose out.
 It is time for you to light up the darkness.
 Rubas, the horrid devil of darkness, is plotting to extend his power over your kingdom.
 He is viciously scheming to build a castle on the northern mountain, to ring magic bells, to lure monsters out at your defenses, and to invade the kingdom in a single stroke.